-Except for the amount due to Beijing iQIYI and Nanjing Huawen as stated in note 35(a)(iii) and (iv) above and transactions detailed elsewhere in notes 20, 21, 24 and 25, the balances with related parties are unsecured, interest-free and repayable on demand.
+Except for the loan to Xingyu Yinyue stated in note (a)(vi) above and the balances detailed elsewhere in notes 20, 21, 23 and 24, the balances with related parties are unsecured, interest-free and repayable on demand.

-Except for the amounts stated in 35(b)(v), (vi) and (vii) above, the balances with related parties are trade in nature.
+Except for the amounts stated in (b)(v) and (b)(vi) above, the balances with related parties are trade in nature.